Key facts about the procedure:

 - Typically both eyes are treated during the same visit.

-- The LASIK procedure is a walk-in/walk-out procedure, generally taking less than 10 minutes.
+- Laser eye surgery is a walk-in/walk-out procedure, generally taking less than 10 minutes.

 - Outcomes may vary.